carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 Pros:

 -   Reduces redundant syntax in library declarations.
-    -   We expect libraries to be vcommon, so this may add up.
+    -   We expect libraries to be common, so this may add up.

 Cons: